darthfork/web-crawler/readme.txt

 Known Bugs:

-1. The program, for some webpages throws an error where it has trouble parsing some unicode to utf-8 while calculating BM25 score.
+1. The program, for some webpages throws a UnicodeEncodeError where it has trouble parsing some unicode to utf-8 while calculating BM25 score and other places.
 I am unsure what MIME type is causing this error and I am unable to recreate it.

 Output file pattern: